NASAWorldWind/WorldWindAndroid/README.md

 # Release 0.3.0, June 30, 2016

-World Wind Android v0.3.0 adds new functionality and improvements designed to support large numbers placemarks.
+World Wind Android v0.3.0 adds new functionality and improvements designed to support large quantities of placemarks.
 Additionally, this release increases the memory available to application-defined placemark images, and reduces the memory used by World Wind's built-in map background layers and WMS layers.